Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (3)

 Most people who stay in the Moffat area of the San Luis Valley, have hot springs on the agenda.
 That’s because two hot springs destinations are located here.
-In fact, our Airbnb, Mountain Springs Homestay, is next door to Valley View Hot Springs and just a 15-minute drive from Joyful Journey Hot Springs
+In fact, our Airbnb, Mountain Springs Homestay (closed), is next door to Valley View Hot Springs and just a 15-minute drive from Joyful Journey Hot Springs

 Hot Springs in San Luis Valley